joseErico/website/README.md

 **Description**

-This is my simple website.
+- This is my simple website.
-You can see it by accessing https://joseerico.com.
+- You can see it by accessing https://joseerico.com.
-Feel free to use it however you want.
+- You are free to use it however you want, except the images.

 **Badges**